Smarter Drafter Pro

 Expanding the Review section allowed for a wider set of controls and visibility over statuses, and guided users predictably towards conflict resolution.

-With a consistent way to store and surface data proving successful, we were then able to achieve our clutch goal: allowing users to connect their existing data to our structure via Custom Data Sources.
+With a consistent way to store and surface data proving successful, we were then able to achieve what was initially a clutch goal: allowing users to connect their existing data to our structure via Custom Data Sources.

-With a consistent way to store and surface data proving successful, we were then able to achieve our clutch goal: allowing users to connect their existing data to our structure via Custom Data Sources.
+With a consistent way to store and surface data proving successful, we were then able to achieve what was initially a clutch goal: allowing users to connect their existing data to our structure via Custom Data Sources.

 outcomes